-New York city is for everybody, any age, and any budget.
+New York is for everybody, any age, and any budget.
 There are so many neighborhoods to discover and each of them has something unique to offer.
-In this article, I have listed the top 14 reasons why I think you should visit New York City at least one in your life.
+In this blog post, I have listed the top 14 reasons why I think you should visit New York at least one in your life.

 These gigantic beauties makes you feel equally inspired and humbled.
 So when you walk around in the city don’t forget to point your camera upwards every now and then.
 These skyscrapers often have interesting lines, structures, and different architectural styles which is awesome if you are a photography fan like myself!

 3. New York always has something new to discover

 No matter how many times you come to New York, there will always be something new in New York.
 I have visited New York twice (in 2011 and 2018) and each neighborhood seem to transform over the years.
 I kept bumping into new restaurants, shops, markets, and parks.

 There is so much to see and I think even locals can’t keep up!
 New York is a city that keeps innovating and people seem to be full of dreams they try turning into reality.

 The idea to start this blog was born when I visited New York in 2018.
 Alicia Keys was totally right when she sang ‘big lights will inspire you’ in the song “Empire State of Mind” with Jay-Z.